geb/geb-talks/talks/totally/src/slides/02-webdriver.md

 Can use real devices or emulators in most cases.

-A headless webkit based driver (PhantomJS) is in progress.
+A headless driver based on [PhantomJS](http://phantomjs.org/ "PhantomJS: Headless WebKit with JavaScript API") (called [GhostDriver](https://github.com/detro/ghostdriver)) is in progress.

 ## WebDriver API